What Is RDP — Remote Desktop Protocol and RDP Service

 24/7 Availability

 This is, without a doubt, one of the highlights of an RDP server.
 When you work with physical desktops, outages or hardware failures are inevitable.
-But, when you work with a RDP server, you are working with a service that’s built on a cloud infrastructure—that means a high uptime.
+But when you work with an RDP server, you are working with a service that’s built on cloud infrastructure—that means high uptime.
 This means that you can always rely on your RDP service to be available whenever you need it.

 High-Speed Connection